Homelessness and housing options

 You can find more useful information about harassment and illegal eviction on the Shelter website or here on Gov.uk website

-Ask for the duty homeless officer.
+Ask for the duty Homelessness Officer.